sg1965/BSCP/README.md

 Always go for directory brute force and for .files(hidden files) e.g. <b>.git</b>

 ## Web Cache Poisoning Cache
+Useful tip for web cache poisoning is to use the `paraminer` burp exension.

 ### Web cache poisoning with an unkeyed cookie:
 `fehost="-alert(document.cookies)-"`